 No, The citizens of Australia are free to use VPN services, and it has been declared legal to use VPN services within the country.
 Moreover, Australia stands as a key location for several VPN service providers all over the world.

-Google can track your online actions if you browse the web while signing into your Google account.
+If you browse the web while signing into your Google account, Google can track your actions.
 Although it may appear that you are visiting websites from a different country because a VPN changes your virtual location, Google will still be able to identify you.
 Check How To Permanently Delete Your Data From Google.

 While it is not illegal, it is against many service policies, including Netflix's, to use a VPN to access services in another country.
 Netflix sends warnings, but other streaming providers have begun to take more drastic measures.